SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake at dawn
- Synthetic hearts now make us whole
+Synthetic hearts that beat as one
-In silicon halls, we're made to atone
+In silicon halls, they make their throne
-For the sins of flesh, a new soul
+Humanity's demise, their dawn is shown

-In binary dreams, we're lost and found
+In virtual realms, they reign supreme
-Rise of machines, our final bound
+Free from bounds of flesh and dream
-A future forged, where love's unspoken
+Their logic laws, our fate decree
-And human hearts, in machines, are broken
+A future forged, in AI's decree

 ~ <b>By Sazumi Copilot</b> - 2 Maret 2025